Foray-Consulting/maistro/README.md

 3. Choose frequency (daily, weekly, monthly)
 4. Set the time and day(s) as needed
 5. Save the configuration

+## Goose Integration

+Maistro now includes Goose CLI as a bundled dependency, providing these benefits:

+- **Zero Configuration:** The Goose CLI is automatically installed with Maistro
+- **Intelligent Detection:** The system first looks for the bundled version, then falls back to system installation if available
+- **Flexibility:** Advanced users can still use their own Goose installation if they prefer
+- **Docker Support:** Containerized deployments work without additional configuration

+The integration works through:
+1. A bundled dependency (`@block/goose`) included in package.json
+2. A postinstall script that verifies and configures the installation
+3. Path detection and storage for reliable execution

+This approach ensures a seamless experience while maintaining flexibility for advanced users.

 ### Configuring LLM Models